Discriminatory Expressions to Produce Interpretable Models in Short Documents: Results and Discussion

 \subsection{Classification Performance}

 There are several ways of measuring how good a classification model is, but we are going to focus on $f1$-score because its ability to work with imbalanced classes.
 Table~\ref{tab:classificationperformance} shows accuracy, precision, recall, $f1$-score and area under the curve ROC.
 Presented values correspond to the mean between cross-validation folds, datasets and classifiers.
 Figure~\ref{fig:f1aggregated} shows $f1$-score evolution against the number of features.
+In order to answer the question ``\textit{what is the performance loss when using interpretable pipelines with respect to state-of-the-art approaches?}'', we include results for an ELMo-based deep neural network (DNN) that, despite that it is not interpretable, is suitable to represent baseline performance of deep contextualised language models.

 Features selected by Discriminatory Expressions (DE) are more useful to train a classifier with a reduced feature space.
 As the number of features increases, the rest of methods get closer and even surpass DE in some cases.
 This happens when the number of features is higher than the amount that we can consider feasible to be managed by humans (see section~\ref{sec:preliminary}).
 When varying the classifier, table~\ref{tab:perclassifier} shows that our proposal works better than the rest for 3 out of 4 classifiers.
+DNN model does not show a significant improvement of the classification performance.
+It overtakes our proposal by $0.0035$ in area-under-the-curve ROC but it is behind our approach by $0.325$ in $f1$-score.

 In order to prove that a new feature selection method performs well, it is also necessary to consider measures of dispersion.
 In the aforementioned tables, it is possible to check that DE dispersion is the lowest among the rest.
 Table~\ref{tab:dispersion_additional} shows additional deviation measurements.
 Discriminatory Expressions (DE) is significantly more stable than the rest of them.
 Figure~\ref{fig:dispersion_f1} depicts the dispersion of the performance for each feature selection method while varying the number of features.
 They show that our proposal is more stable through different classifiers, datasets and folds, especially while working with a low number of features.
+DNN model variability is also higher than the rest of them, just behind Expected Cross Entropy based models, which are the most disperse.

 Discriminatory Expressions outperforms the rest of the selected filters when varying the dataset and/or the classifier, while requiring a low number of features.
 It is also the most stable method.
 This makes it a neat approach in order to achieve good classification performance in a context where actual interpretability is required.